 CPS is going to talk to people- a lot of them

-CPS has the ability to speak to several different persons associated with your family, and you should expect them to seek information from you to reach out to them either in person or on the phone.
+CPS can speak to several different persons associated with your family, and you should expect them to seek information from you to reach out to them either in person or on the phone.
 Their questions for these folks will center around what they know about any event or series of events that could have resulted in the neglect or abuse of your child.
 These collateral contacts will make up a big part of the CPS case that involves your family.

 You, your spouse, or any other person (including a child) who may have something to do with your child's abuse or neglect will be questioned in all likelihood.
 For instance, if you have any persons living with you that are not related to you or your child, CPS will want to speak to these people.
-Roommates, significant others, other children in the home, and people like this are what I have in mind.
+I have in mind that I have roommates, significant others, other children in the home, and people like this.

 Suppose you took your child to the doctor due to bug bites from an infestation in your home or for a broken bone suffered from an incident with your spouse.
 The doctor will be questioned, as well.
-If a teacher discovered the situation and made a CPS report, you will not know about their identity, but he or she will be questioned by CPS just the same.
+If a teacher discovers the situation and makes a CPS report, you will not know about their identity, but they will be questioned by CPS just the same.

 This is a fair question to ask.
-Nobody in your day to day life can force you to speak to them if they ask you a question.
+Nobody in your day-to-day life can force you to speak to them if they ask you a question.
 The same rule applies to a CPS investigation.
-If CPS seeks to interview you or come into your home, you do not have to grant him or her permission to do so.
-They can attempt to ask you questions until the investigator is blue in the face, but you can issue no response.
+If CPS seeks to interview you or come into your home, you do not have to permit them to do so.
+They can ask you questions until the investigator is blue in the face, but you can issue no response.

 The risk that you run by doing so is that the CPS caseworker may believe that you are hiding something or are unwilling to speak because your responses will lead to a finding that you abused or neglected your child.
 There are no fifth amendment protections in a situation like this- you are likely not being accused of a crime.
 On top of that, you are not in a courtroom.
 The caseworker is legally able to use your silence against you.